Elmore-Portfolio/Resume_Static_Site/README.md

-# AWS Hosted Resume @ melmore.dev
+# AWS Hosted Resume/Portfolio @ melmore.dev

 This is a deployment of my personal resume/portfolio utilizing AWS and the services provided.

-The steps to achieve this are as follows:
+## The steps to achieve this are as follows:

 1) Build the static website utilizing AWS S3